Lightning Protection Radius (Rolling Sphere Method) Calculator – IEC 62305

 • Lightning protection devices must be arranged to cover this radius effectively.

-Additional Technical Considerations for Lightning Protection Radius Design
+4. Additional Technical Considerations

 • Structure Shape and Complexity: Complex geometries may require multiple rolling spheres or advanced 3D modeling.